Ricardo

 How to Pronounce Ricardo

 Our model has identified 2 different pronunciations for the name Ricardo.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 81.4% confident that Ricardo is pronounced as rih-KAHR-doh.
-The next most likely pronunciation is ree-KAHR-doh, at 18.6% confidence.
+Our model is 81.4% confident that Ricardo is pronounced as rih-KAHR-doh, which has 3 syllables.
+The next most likely pronunciation is ree-KAHR-doh, at 18.6% confidence, with 3 syllables.

 rih-KAHR-doh (3 syllables)